top of page

 02.

-While some sessions may look like a typical therapy session where we discuss whatever is important to you, most often we will work on your issues by creating music together, which might involve singing, playing instruments, or moving to or listening to music.
-I’ve supported clients to improvise and/or songs that help them express what they are experiencing in their lives, powerfully drum out, sing or play their deepest feelings, and experience the intimacy of communication possible through music.
+While some sessions may look like a typical therapy session where we discuss whatever is important to you, most often we will work on your issues by creating music together, which might involve singing, and/or playing instruments.
+Listening to music together is a common and at times powerful intervention.
+I’ve supported clients to improvise and/or write songs that help them express what they are experiencing in their lives, powerfully drum out, sing or play their deepest feelings, and experience the intimacy of communication possible through music.
 Sometimes we will process what happens with words and sometimes we won’t.
 When we bring music into the room, you will find surprising things emerge and new possibilities can be practiced in session and gradually integrated so you have new ways of being in the world.
 The following blog post explores a hypothetical session with me.

 03.

 There are many problems and issues that we can work on together in our psychotherapy sessions.
 I treat anxiety and depression, life transitions, and many other mental health issues, and I have a special interest in treating LGBTQ+ people, people struggling with marijuana use, and artists with performance-related issues (music, drama, dance, etc.) including performance anxiety, career issues, and burn-out.
-I also treat people with autism and their families.
-Music can be an important mode of communication and connection for autistic persons.
-I can also help parents who may be struggling to connect with their child to find ways to do so musically, together in session.
+I also treat people who do not consider themselves to be neurotypical: those who may be on the autism spectrum, have ADHD or dyslexia, say.
+Neurodiversity is welcome here!

 04.